Gabixel/sveltekit-playground/README.md

-# svelte-playground
+# sveltekit-playground
-Starting point for new Svelte/SvelteKit experiments and playgrounds
+Starting point for new SvelteKit experiments and playgrounds